Azure/apim-lab/apim-lab/10-additionalTopics/apimanagement-10-4-selfhostedgateway.md

 - Enter a Name and Location for the Gateway
 - Select the required APIs from those that are configured in the APIM instance
-  - Our lab will use the Color API - this was configured in an earlier module
+  - Our lab will use the Colors API - this was configured in an earlier module
 - Select the `Add` button

 ![](../../assets/images/apim-app-gateway-deploy-2.png)